Close Menu

 • Direct-drive hub motors: Simple, cost-effective, but heavier and less efficient on hills.

-Considering your riding needs—whether it’s speed, torque, hill climbing, or cruising—will help you make the right choice.
+Considering your riding needs, whether it’s speed, torque, hill climbing, or cruising, will help you make the right choice when buying an electric bike motor.

 e-bike guides e-bike motor